sagasu/doc/README.md

 `doc` is a friendly hubot :construction:

 # Init the cloned code if your bot is hosted in heroku
-After cloning this repo run following two commands:
+After cloning this repository run following two commands:
 `heroku login`
 `heroku git:remote -a young-sands-45836`
 Now when you run `git remote -vv` you should see git remote being set to heroku.